Chris-plus-alphanumericgibberish/dnethack/README.md

 - - Convicts will find they have trouble keeping their luck up in the later stages of the game.

-- Knights can reach expert in polearms but only basic in two- weapon fighting.
+- Knights can reach expert in polearms but only basic in two-weapon fighting.

 - Monks recive extra AC if they aren't wearing body armor.
 Dependent on dexterity, wisdom, and level.